 In the first stanza of this piece, the speaker begins by relaying the title of a poster.
 It says, “Come To Sunny Prestatyn.”
 Prestatyn is a seaside, resort town in Denbighshire, Wales.
 Someone working for the town was commissioned to make these posters and what happens to this specific one makes up the body of the poem.

-In the second line of the poem it is revealed that there is a woman on the poster.
+In the second line of the poem, it is revealed that there is a woman on the poster.
 She is laughing and saying the phrase, “Come To Sunny Prestatyn.”
-The woman is meant to be alluring to any who see her.
+The woman is meant to be alluring to any who sees her.
 Some should find her sexually attractive, others should want to be like her.
 Larkin goes into detail regarding how she is posed and what is in the poster with her.

 The woman is “Kneeling up in the sand,” in what is obviously a submission position.
 She is wearing “taunted white satin.”
 It is tight on her body, and the white color is not without meaning.
 It is traditionally associated with purity and perfection.
 The white color suggests that this untouched woman, or one like her, will be waiting for visitors in town.

 Larkin describes the coastline behind her.
-It is just a “hunk of coast,” cut into the image as if a last minute detail.
+It is just a “hunk of coast,” cut into the image as if a last-minute detail.
 What’s most important is the woman and the way she is situated with the “Hotel with palms” between her thighs.
-The image could not be any more sexual explicit and still be allowed on an ad.
+The image could not be any more sexually explicit and still be allowed on an ad.
 The hotel acts as a phallus, spreading the woman’s legs, while at the same time, she spreads her “breast-lifting arms.”

 In the next lines, Larkin describes how the woman, not the poster, was “slapped up on day in March.”
 This speaks to the woman’s body and the way that she was used in the advertising campaign.
 The graffiti progresses quickly at this point.
 It only took a couple of weeks for the locals to take advantage of the already crude poster and alter it.
 A reader should also note that the language used by Larkin in these stanzas is mostly passive.